ahoj18/website/docs/departments/manufacturing/introduction.md

 Each and every member of the Manufacturing Department has an obligation to the community and responsibility to ensure we upkeep our promises to the community while also maintaining good relation.

 :::info
-The Security Department is a **Special** department. *Meaning it does not count to department quota.*
+The Manufacturing Department is a **Special** department. *Meaning it does not count to department quota.*
 :::

 :::warning